-For information about backing up all of the files, see the operating-system documentation.
+For information about backing up all of your files, see your operating-system documentation.

 Starting the low-level format

 The low-level format erases all data and programs.

 - 1. If the hard disk drive is working, make a backup copy of all the files and programs on the hard disk. - Select Format Disk; then, follow the instructions on the screen.